Alister McRae: Career

 Undaunted by Mitsubishi's subsequent implicit resolve not to recall either himself or 2002 teammate François Delecour as the source of one of the few remaining factory opportunities sought to regroup for the 2004 season, McRae entered the 2004 Production World Rally Championship instead.
 He was on course to take the title on the last event before a mechanical failure struck, handing the title to Niall McShea.

 In 2006, McRae successfully competed in the Chinese Rally Championship with the Wanyu Rally Team in a Mitsubishi Evo 9, along with a number of other selected international events.
 McRae also added to his tally of World championship appearances in the new Toyota Corolla S2000 at the 2006 Wales Rally GB, racking up four Group N stage wins.

 McRae filled in for his brother Colin alongside F1 driver David Coulthard at the 2007 Race of Champions held at Wembley following Colin's death just two months earlier.

-He participated in 2009 Dakar Rally.
+McRae participated in 2009 Dakar Rally.

-He drove a Proton Satria Neo Super 2000 at the Indonesian leg of the APRC 2009.
+McRae drove a Proton Satria Neo Super 2000 at the Indonesian leg of the APRC 2009.

-He made his FIA World Rallycross Championship debut in the 9th round of the 2017 season in France.
+McRae made his FIA World Rallycross Championship debut in the ninth round of the 2017 season in France.